-Yet, it is here that Peter confesses the work of God through Jesus Christ.
-Here, Peter defies the ancient pagan religions.
+Yet, it is here that Peter confesses the work of God in Jesus Christ.
+Here, at the gates of hell, Peter defies the ancient pagan religions.
 He doesn't worship a fertility god like Baal or a god of nature like Pan or a god of political power like Caesar.